psteniusubi/spring-boot-sample/README.md

 Use your favorite IDE to launch this application on http://localhost:8080

-This application is also deployed live on Azure Web Apps at https://ubi-spring-boot-sample.azurewebsites.net
+This application is also deployed live as an Azure Web App at https://ubi-spring-boot-sample.azurewebsites.net

 ### Command line